uday010788/AngularRequireJs/README.md

-AngularJS by Example
+AngularJS by blog Example
 ===

-An application to demonstrate various real world AngularJS best practices and to compliment a tutorial series written on [revillweb.com](http://www.revillweb.com/).
+An application to demonstrate blog

 Contributing
 ===